qunitjs/qunit/docs/QUnit/test.each.md

 });
 ```

-Return a Promise from each callback, using classic ES5 syntax:
+Or in classic ES5 syntax, by returning a Promise from each callback:

 ```js
 function isEven (x) {